2008 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Date PlatformPrice Grade

-Current market activity reflect the ongoing interest in this affordable entry point to premium 2008 Kennedy varieties.
+Current market activity reflects the ongoing interest in this affordable entry point to premium 2008 Kennedy varieties.

 Market activity: 2000-S DCAM